MatildaMared/bad-accessibility-website/README.md

 - Hur är hierarkin gällande headings? (h1, h2, h3 osv)
 - Hur ser kontrastvärdena ut mellan bakgrundsfärg och textfärg? (tips: använd WCAG Contrast checker)

 ---

+## Instructions 🇺🇸 ✏️

+The purpose of this exercise is to identify potential accessibility issues on this web page.

+Feel free to use the WCAG checklist linked below.
+Here are some additional suggestions on what to look for:

+- Is it possible to navigate the page using only the keyboard?
+- Does the images have describing alt texts?
+- Is semantic HTML elements used? (header, footer, section, nav, etc.)
+- How's the hierarchy concerning headings? (h1, h2, h3 etc.)
+- Is the contrast values between background and foreground colors ok?
+  (tip: use the WCAG Contract checker browser extension)

+---